liziwennba/SURPRISE3D/README.md

 <h2><a href="https://arxiv.org/abs/your_arxiv_id">Surprise3D: A Dataset for Spatial Understanding and Reasoning in Complex 3D Scenes</a></h2>

-jiaxin Huang, Ziwen Li, Hanlve Zhang
+Jiaxin Huang, Ziwen Li, Hanlue Zhang

 MBZUAI